daormar/debasher/doc/design_doc_resident.md

 with the writer holding a ghost read end, 40 of 40 rounds, the writer never dies and nothing is lost inside the pipe (the only hole, at most 44 lines, is what the killed reader had already consumed).

-- The reader never sees EOF and ends only on `CLOSE` or on a stop request.
+- The reader never sees EOF and ends only on a stop request (a `CLOSE` does not end it, see point 3).
 To stop it, `stop_threads()` writes a blank line to the reader's own ghost write end (checked: 600 of 600 rounds, at most 0.2 ms, also when the stop precedes the read).
 - The writer never sees `EPIPE`.
 A dead peer means backpressure: the writer blocks once the pipe